cyberbotics/webots-doc/guide/using-the-e-puck-robot.md

 ![e-puck_kinematic.png](images/e-puck_kinematic.png) The "e-puck\_kinematic.wbt" is an example world similar to "e-puck.wbt" but where the kinematic field of the E-puck PROTO node is true.
 This allows the robot's motion to be calculated according to 2D kinematics algorithms and the collision detection to be calculated with 3D algorithms.
-More information on the kinematic mode can be found [here](https://www.cyberbotics.com/doc/reference/differentialwheels).
+More information on the kinematic mode in Webots can be found [here](https://www.cyberbotics.com/doc/reference/differentialwheels).